-- (C) a statement of the maximum property tax mill levy that can be imposed on property in the district; - (D) a statement of the maximum debt authorization proposed in the service plan; - (E) a statement that property owners within the proposed boundaries may request that the city council consider excluding their property from the proposed district boundaries by filing a petition for exclusion in the city clerk's office at least ten (10) days before the hearing; - (F) a statement that the proposed service plan and a map of the proposed district and its preliminary plans can be reviewed in the city manager's office; and - (G) a statement that advance registration may be required and the hearing may be conducted virtually, as stated in the published meeting agenda.
+- (C) a statement of the maximum amount of property tax mill levy that can be imposed on property in the district; - (D) a statement of the maximum debt authorization proposed in the service plan; - (E) a statement that property owners within the proposed boundaries may request that the city council consider excluding their property from the proposed district boundaries by filing a petition for exclusion in the city clerk's office at least ten (10) days before the hearing; - (F) a statement that the proposed service plan and a map of the proposed district and its preliminary plans can be reviewed in the city manager's office; and - (G) a statement that advance registration may be required and the hearing may be conducted virtually, as stated in the published meeting agenda. - (5) Hearing. - (i) The City Council will consider the application, the city manager's report, and any other testimony at a public hearing and after the hearing, shall approve, approve with conditions, or deny the application, based on the approval criteria in this article.
+The hearing will be conducted as a legislative proceeding but shall include a staff presentation, a presentation and rebuttal by the applicant, public testimony, and council questions. - (ii) No public hearing on a proposed service plan will be conducted less than fifteen (15) days prior to the final date on which the service plan can be submitted to a district court for the ordering of an election in the next upcoming election. - (6) Action on application. - (i) The city council shall disapprove a proposed service plan unless evidence satisfactory to the city council of each of the following is presented: - (A) There is sufficient existing and projected need for organized service in the area to be serviced by the proposed special district. - (B) The existing service in the area to be served by the proposed special district is inadequate for present and projected needs. - (C) The proposed special district is capable of providing economical and sufficient service to the area within its proposed boundaries. - (D) The area to be included in the proposed special district has, or will have, the financial ability to discharge the proposed indebtedness on a reasonable basis.

-(5) Hearing.

-- (i) The city council will consider the application, the city manager's report, and any other testimony at a public hearing and after the hearing, shall approve, approve with conditions, or deny the application, based on the approval criteria in this article.
-The hearing will be conducted as a legislative proceeding but shall include a staff presentation, a presentation and rebuttal by the applicant, public testimony, and council questions. - (ii) No public hearing on a proposed service plan will be conducted less than fifteen (15) days prior to the final date on which the service plan can be submitted to a district court for the ordering of an election in the next upcoming election.

-(6) Action on application.

-- (i) The city council shall disapprove a proposed service plan unless evidence satisfactory to the city council of each of the following is presented: - (A) There is sufficient existing and projected need for organized service in the area to be serviced by the proposed special district. - (B) The existing service in the area to be served by the proposed special district is inadequate for present and projected needs. - (C) The proposed special district is capable of providing economical and sufficient service to the area within its proposed boundaries. - (D) The area to be included in the proposed special district has, or will have, the financial ability to discharge the proposed indebtedness on a reasonable basis. - (ii) The city council shall disapprove a proposed service plan that contemplates (i) a parent/child, control or managing district/financing district or other multiple district structure or a financing mechanism whereby a district pledges its mill levy or other revenue to another district to pay for such district's debt, or (ii) the existence of a district with little or no assessed valuation that is maintained throughout the life of a project for the sole purpose of maintaining control by a developer board of directors over any district.